 Of the five senses we are born with, we may not be able to control and protect each one although we can certainly have a direct impact on our hearing ability from a young age.
 Since younger students are not as conscientious about how loud noise levels affect their hearing, parents and teachers need to help make them aware of the importance of hearing protection.
 For teachers who provide headphones and headsets for their students on a regular basis, understanding the difference between ambient noise reduction and active noise cancellation can have a heavy impact on the future of their hearing ability so that their educational success does not also fade away.

-Active noise control, also known as sound field cancellation, reduces the sound of unwanted noises by electro-acoustical means.
-To accomplish this, internal circuitry within the headphone produces a sound that is an exact mirror-image of the disrupting sound.
+Active noise control (like on the the Califone NC500TFC headphone), also known as sound field cancellation, reduces the sound of unwanted noises by electro-acoustical means.
+To accomplish this, internal circuitry (requiring power) within the headphone produces a mirror-image of the disrupting noise’s sound wave.
 When the two sounds collide they effectively cancel each other out, and the net result is no sound at all.

-Almost all interpretations of “passive” ambient noise reduction include insulating or dampening of one kind or another.
+Passive noise reduction on the other hand doesn’t require power, costs far less than “active” noise canceling but offers slightly less cancellation.
+Passive ambient noise reduction means insulating the ear from the external noise.
 This tends to work best for middle and high frequencies – those which the human ear is most sensitive to.
-The most common method of dampening is by using an earcup which rests either on the ear or around the ear.
-There are a variety different earcup sizes that offer protection against ambient noise.
-All Califone headphones and headsets use on-ear or over-ear styles of earcups, which offer significantly more protection against ambient noise than the smaller ear bud style which fits in the ear canal.
+The best passive noise reduction is when an earcup completely and snugly covers the ears.
+There are a variety of different earcup sizes offering protection against ambient noise (there are three common sizes).
+Califone headphones and headsets with earcups covering the ears offer up to a 70% noise reduction.
+Over-ear styles of earcups offer significantly more protection against ambient noise than on-ear earcups, which in turn offer significantly more protection against the smaller ear buds, which fits in the ear canal.

 Active and passive noise reducing headphones are not necessarily exclusive of each other.
 Headphones that provide active noise reduction can also passively reduce ambient noise levels when the cancellation feature is not enabled.